National Academies of Sciences, Engineering, and Medicine: History

-During World War I, the United States was at war, the NRC operated as the Department of Science and Research of the Council of National Defense as well as the Science and Research Division of the United States Army Signal Corps.
-When war was first declared, the Council had organized committees on anti-submarine and gas warfare.
+During World War I, when the United States was at war, the NRC operated as the Department of Science and Research of the Council of National Defense as well as the Science and Research Division of the United States Army Signal Corps.
+When war was first declared, the council had organized committees on anti-submarine and gas warfare.

 On June 1, 1917, the council convened a meeting of scientific representatives of the United Kingdom and France with interested parties from the U.S. on the subject of submarine detection.
-Another meeting with the British and French was held in Paris in October 1918, at which more details of their work was disclosed.
+Another meeting with the British and French was held in Paris in October 1918, at which more details of their work were disclosed.
 As a result of these meetings, the NRC recommended that scientists be brought together to work on the problems associated with submarine detection.
 Due to the success of council-directed research in producing a sound-based method of detecting submarines, as well as other military innovations, the NRC was retained at the end of the war, though it was gradually decoupled from the military.

 NRC's Articles of Organization have been changed only three times: in 1956, January 1993, and July 2015.